craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Bloody Vessel
 > A small glass vial.
 Stopped by a fearsome metal maw, teeth tipped in glittering red.

-While full of a creature's blood, that creature is Charmed by the creature holding the Vessel, and follows their commands to the best of their ability - exempting harm to themselves.
+While full of a creature's blood, that creature is Charmed by the creature holding the Vessel, and follows their commands to the best of their ability - exempting explicit harm to themselves.

 **Ingredients**;
 - XXX